15 FACTS ABOUT BIOENERGY

 It’s a crucial tool in the fight against climate change, but that’s not the only reason to get on board with biomass.

-Sustainably sourced wood biomass is a vital tool for replacing coal, growing more trees, and helping mitigate global climate change – all while promoting good-paying jobs in rural communities in the Southeastern United States.
+Sustainably sourced wood pellet is a vital tool for replacing coal, growing more trees, and helping mitigate global climate change – all while promoting good-paying jobs in rural communities in the Southeastern United States.
 Here are 15 facts about this renewable, sustainable energy source.

 1. Biomass used for power and heat generation displaces coal, natural gas, and other fossil fuels – keeping that carbon in the ground – while markets for sustainable wood products create incentives to grow more trees, which sequester even more carbon.